Information on

 Law On International Sanctions and National Sanctions of the Republic of Latvia

-Normative acts of the European Union in the field of sanctions (in English)
+Normative acts in the field of observance of sanctions

 List of countries with which the bank does not cooperate